 Jeffrey Hannah - Master Electrician

-Jeffrey Hannah is pleased to be joining the staff of Ole Miss in the position of Master Electrician.
+Jeffrey Hannah is pleased to be celebrating his tenth year as Master Electrician at the University of Mississippi.
 Originally from Troy, Michigan, Jeffrey holds an MFA in Lighting Design from the University of Illinois, as well as a BA in Theatre Performance from Oakland University, additionally he has completed internships at the Ozark Actors Theatre and Jeff Daniels’ Purple Rose Theatre Company.

 Jonathan Morrill - Film Equipment Manager